 Economics from the University of Pennsylvania.
 She began teaching at Wittenberg in the fall of 2001.
 In addition to the summer study abroad program On the Silk Road she offers three courses for the East Asian Studies program: The Silk Road, Economies in Transition and The Economy of China.
 She also teaches Economic Development, Labor Economics, and American Economic History for the Economics Department, and a first-year interdisciplinary seminar From the Steppes of Chinggis Khan on Mongolia.

 Zhang Xu “Matthew” is the national guide and interpreter for the program.
-Based in Beijing, Zhang Xu has organized and led tours along the Silk Road for nearly two decades (including the trips with Drs.
-Smith and Frost in 2004, 2006 and 2007), and has a well deserved reputation for successful experiences working with American academics and students over many years.
+Based in Beijing, Zhang Xu has organized and led tours along the Silk Road for two decades (including the trips with Dr. Frost in 2004, 2006, 2007 and 20107), and has a well deserved reputation for successfully working with American academics and students over many years.
 Zhang Xu has excellent English skills, and was instrumental in developing this program.
-In addition he is a highly skilled connoisseur of jade; his particular expertise is with Hotan jade.
+In addition he is a highly skilled connoisseur of jade, particularly Hotan jaden and a gourmet cook.

-In addition to his responsibilities to co-ordinate all program activities in China (transportation, housing, police permits, guest speakers, site visits, etc.) and with local guides, he translates, helps students acquire some basic survival Chinese, and lectures on jade.
+In addition to his responsibilities co-ordinating all program activities in China (transportation, housing, police permits, guest speakers, site visits, etc.) and with facilitating interactions with local guides, he translates, helps students acquire some basic survival Chinese, and lectures on jade.
 As one of our students wrote, “Matthew is AWESOME!”